- Board of Directors

 Open Research Institute, Inc. (ORI) is a non-profit 501(c)(3) research and development organization which provides all of its work to the general public under the principles of Open Source and Open Access to Research.

 One important purpose of ORI is to facilitate worldwide collaboration in the development of technology that would otherwise be restricted under national laws like ITAR and EAR.
 For example, our Digital Space Communications Ground Station project.
-By making use of carve-outs in ITAR and EAR for published knowledge, we can share this work with the public worldwide.
-We have active and ongoing legal and policy efforts in this area that will promote and protect public domain amateur communications satellite work.
+By making use of carve-outs in ITAR and EAR for published knowledge, we share this work with the public worldwide.
+We have active, ongoing, and successful legal and policy efforts in this area that promote and protect public domain amateur satellite and terrestrial communications work.
 Read more about our ITAR and EAR strategy.